dstroud/dreamsequence/README.md

 		- Mode+transp.: play notes in the selected mode but apply a diatonic transposition based on the active chord degree
 		- Mode: play notes in the selected mode irrespective of the active chord (step sequencer style)

-*Hint: play with mismatched Chord step length and Seq step lengths, leaving spaces in your Chord sequence, then play with the "Start on" and "Reset on" settings (and don't forget Events!)*
+ 	> **_TIP:_** play with mismatched Chord step length and Seq step lengths, leaving spaces in your Chord sequence, then play with the "Start on" and "Reset on" settings.
+And don't forget Events!
+	>

 - New patterns and some basic engine randomizations can be procedurally generated by holding down the Seq view key on Grid (last column, row 8) and pressing K3.
 Or hold rows 7 and 8 then press K3 to generate Chord and Seq patterns together.

+### MIDI Harmonizer
-### MIDI HARMONIZER: note reprocessor for chords, sequences, arpeggios, whatever
+*Note reprocessor for chords, sequences, arpeggios, whatever*
 - Transforms incoming MIDI to play notes using the same "Notes" options as Seq:
 		- Triad: play notes from active chord (arpeggiator style)
 		- 7th: play notes from active chord + 7th interval (arpeggiator style)